To the Stars Volume I: Quantum Entanglement

 "I know you're trying to follow her," Ryouko's mother argued, voice anguished and angry, forcing the words out.
 "But please.
 Give it up.
 She's not coming back.
 She doesn't love you anymore."

 "Dear!" her father said, grabbing her mother's shoulder.
-That was a step too far.
+That comment had been a step too far.

 "I can't be happy here," her grandfather said, head bowed.
 "I just can't.
 I've tried.
 Maybe there's something out there for me."